jankaszel/hyperwell-thesis/chapters/study.md

 Notably, Recogito allows researchers to collaborate and annotate resources on a shared workspace.
 However, collaboration is only supported to the extend that users have to refresh the website in order to see other's changes; collaboration on Recogito currently lacks the real-time transmission of data as considered by @dourish1992 and @schwartz1998.
 This leaves room for research on how such real-time capabilities could impact user experience.
 For the matter of this study we certainly focused on the existing modalities of collaboration:

 * **Digital workflow:** How do users actually behave during real-time collaboration?
 What are their micro-actions and patterns that emerge when there are no real-time updates?
 How often do they revisit others' work?
-* **Individual experience:**: How have users' experience been like?
+* **Individual experience:** How have users' experience been like?
 How did they perceive the collaboration in a combined  online and offline setting?

 In order to learn about these experiences and achieve further insights into the more complex aspects of collaboration, we have collected qualitative and quantitative feedback alike---some of which gathered implicitly, some explicitly.
 First, in order to learn the qualitative aspects of collaboration, we have handed out feedback questionnaires to participants asking about their individual experience using Likert-scale type and open-ended questions.
 I will describe these questionnaires in @sec:study:framework alongside the distinctive framework of the study.
 Implicit insights were gathered by tracking participants' workflows digitally during study sessions, which provided us with quantitative data on their concrete workflows and interactions.
 The technology behind this approach is outlined in @sec:study:tracking.
 Finally, I will discuss results from explicit questionnaire feedback and learnings from the tracking data.